 - Explore options for supporting the ACH Model

 There’s quite a range of experiences and lessons learned emerging from these efforts.
-And to help communicate those stories, the Forum will be releasing later this year 10 in-depth case studies.
+And to help communicate those stories, the Forum will be releasing 10 in-depth case studies later this year.

-But one thing they have seen is that ACH’s struggle with communication, not just between the health care and the social sectors within communities, but also across the different ACH communities.
-An ACH in California may be using different words to describe their work than an ACH is Texas.
-Particularly in regard to the financial side of the lexicon: What is “value”?
-What is “return on investment”?
+But one thing they have seen is ACH struggle with communication, not just between the health care and the social sectors within communities, but also across the different ACH communities.
+An ACH in California may be using different words to describe their work than an ACH in Texas.
+Particularly in regard to the financial side of the lexicon: What is “value?”
+What is “return on investment?”

 Dora herself remarked that the CMS “Accountable Health Communities (AHC)” model and the “Accountable Communities of Health (ACH)” were confusingly similar terms.
 These language issues make conversations across this work challenging.
 They can hinder the overall progress of the field.